orospakr/stream-pump/README.md

 Both of those packages are available in NPM under the name given.

 NB.
-Node.js v0.4 doesn't realize that Pragma HTTP headers can be joined with commas.
+Older versions of Node.js v0.4 doesn't realize that Pragma HTTP headers can be joined with commas.
 Add `case 'pragma':` to the switch statement in `IncomingMessage.prototype._addHeaderLine` in node's lib/http.js.
 The spec suite tests make sure that this issue is fixed.

 Usage
 =====